Gabi-Alloush/MiniTestAutomation/NEXT_STEPS.md

 ## 🔄 Upcoming Features

-### **1️⃣ Implement Allure Test Reporting**
+### **1️⃣ Implement TRX + ReportUnit for Test Reporting**
-- Integrate **Allure** for generating detailed test reports
+- Generate TRX test reports using MSTest.
-- Ensure reports include screenshots for failed tests
+- Use ReportUnit to convert TRX reports into an HTML format.
-- Automate report generation in GitHub Actions
+- Automate report generation and upload in GitHub Actions.

 ### **2️⃣ Expand Test Coverage**
 - Add **more test scenarios** for ParaBank